Get

 2. It Feels Like a Massage

-Like humans, cats enjoy touch.
-They are located throughout your cat’s body.
+Like humans, most cats enjoy touch.
 With the rump area having so many nerve endings, it only makes sense that it would feel good.
-Light slaps to the bottom help activate these nerves and sensitive areas.
+Light pats to the bottom may help stimulate these sensitive areas.
 For most cats, it feels good.
 You can give your kitty a nice massage without having to pay a dime.
-Just remember, don’t slap your kitty too hard.
-If you walk by and give your kitty a light slap on the bum and their rear raises to meet you instantly, you know they enjoyed it.
+Just remember, don’t pat your kitty too hard.
+If you walk by and give your kitty a light pat on the bum, and their rear raises to meet you instantly, you know they enjoyed it.

 3. Your Cat Has an Itch They Can’t Scratch